jundalisay/spblist/content/en/social/supersociology/principles/part-1/chapter-01.md

  -->

-We implement his guardians as [ISAIAH](/superphysics/solutions/isaiah) which is the machine learning that will regulate our proposed social pantrynomic network which implements our concept of social networkism desribed here.
+We implement his guardians as [ISAIAH](/superphysics/solutions/isaiah) which is the machine learning that will regulate our proposed points-based economic network which implements our concept of social networkism desribed here.
 Thus, social networkism is made up of the following ideas:

 - The soul of society being made up of individual souls that merge and dissociate flexibly
 - A common interest that unifies such souls together into a society
 - A moral leader or regulator to protect and grow that common interest

+It is similar to the dynamics of a Republic or Aristocracy as described by Socrates and Spinoza.
+It is not a wild democracy as is in force in the United States and in most countries that allow free elections.

+{{< q a="Spinoza" c="Political Treatise, Chapter 11" >}}
+In democracies, it is not the best men who are appointed to govern, but those who happen to be wealthy or to be eldest sons.
+{{< /q >}}